-Life Bridge Kids provides both medication management and psychotherapy.
-Historically, all psychiatrists used to offer psychotherapy of some kind in addition to medication.
-More recently, there has been a trend toward only providing medication management, often due to the restraints of managed care.
-Many insurance companies will only reimburse psychiatrists for medication visits.
-As a result many psychiatrists have stopped providing any kind of psychotherapy, as it just does not pay to do so.
-Many studies have shown the efficacy of treatment plans that include both medication and psychotherapy.
+The psychiatrists at Life Bridge Kids provide both medication management and psychotherapy.
+Historically, all psychiatrists used to offer psychotherapy hand-in-hand with the prescription of medication.
+In recent years, however, there has been a trend toward only providing medication management, often due to the constraints set by insurance companies.
+Many insurance providers will only reimburse psychiatrists for medication visits.
+Due to this pressure, many psychiatrists have stopped providing any kind of psychotherapy, as it does not pay to do so.
+Despite this, studies have shown the efficacy of treatment plans that include both medication and psychotherapy.
 Our holistic approach stems from this scientific basis, and we provide an array of treatment methods at our practice as a result.

-Child and adolescent psychiatric training requires 4 years of medical school, at least 3 and sometimes 4 years of approved psychiatric residency training.
+Child and adolescent psychiatric training requires 4 years of medical school, and 3-4 years of approved psychiatric residency training.
 This residency trains a prospective psychiatrist in medicine, neurology, and general adult psychiatry.
-On top of that, a Child and Adolescent Psychiatrist requires an additional 2 years of additional, specialized training in psychiatric care of children, adolescents and their families in an accredited Child and Adolescent Psychiatry fellowship, yielding a total of at least 9 years of study and specialized practice after an undergraduate degree.
+On top of that, a Child and Adolescent Psychiatrist requires an additional 2 years of specialized training in the psychiatric care of children, adolescents, and their families, in an accredited Child & Adolescent Psychiatry Fellowship.
+This yields a total of at least 9 years of study and specialized practice after an undergraduate degree.

-An Inpatient Clinic is for patients that need more intense care and treatment that includes, among other things, staying overnight in a facility for one or several nights.
-Some inpatient clinics are stand-alone while others are part of a larger hospital.
-As a general rule inpatient clinic facilities are working with those that have more severe behavioral issues.
+An Inpatient Clinic is for patients that need more intense care and treatment—specifically care that may require an overnight stay in a facility for one or more nights.
+Some inpatient clinics are stand-alone, while others are part of a larger hospital.
+Generally, inpatient clinic facilities are working with patients that have more severe mental illnesses.

-An Outpatient Clinic will see a patient during a specific window of time.
+Conversely, an Outpatient Clinic will see a patient during a specific window of time.
 A visit to an outpatient clinic is typically divided into initial evaluations and follow-ups.
-The initial evaluation can last for an hour or more and/or a follow up visit that is an hour or less.
+The initial evaluation can last for an hour or more, while follow-up visits are usually an hour or less.
 Outpatient clinics exist for patients that do not require overnight hospitalization, but rather can be treated through regular, structured visits.
 Life Bridge Kids is an Outpatient Clinic, and does not provide overnight stays as a part of its services.

-A Child and Adolescent Psychiatrist can address concerns about what is considered “normal” and what is not, in a particular child.
-Such factors as environment, personality, and developmental stage are all influences that are thoroughly considered.
+A Child and Adolescent Psychiatrist can address concerns about what is considered “normal” and abnormal in a particular child.
 The following behaviors should indicate consideration for further evaluation by a psychiatrist:

 Yes.
 While we can provide both psychotherapy and medication management, we will frequently see patients who utilize our medication management services alone.
 Oftentimes, the patient in question is already seeing a therapist outside of our clinic, and does not require our psychotherapy services.
-At Life Bridge Kids, we support and respect the existing relationship patients may have with other professionals who are treating them.
-We frequently coordinate care with both therapists and physicians outside of our staff, in order to provide the best integrated care possible.
+At Life Bridge Kids, we support and respect the existing relationship patients may have with other professionals and treatment providers.
+We endeavor to coordinate care with both therapists and physicians outside of our staff, in order to provide the best integrated care possible.

-The first appointment with us will include a thorough Initial Evaluation to assess and diagnose the patient.
+The first appointment with us will include a thorough Initial Evaluation, allowing our clinicians to assess and diagnose the patient.
 Depending on the patient’s availability and comfort, this meeting can be face-to-face, or over video.
-In the case of a child or adolescent patient, we ask that both the child and his/her parents attend.
-The first initial evaluation appointment is up to 90 minutes.
-Follow up appointments can be 20-30 minutes or up to an hour depending.
+In the case of a child or adolescent patient, we ask that their parents attend this first meeting.
+The first appointment is up to 90 minutes in length.
+Follow-up appointments are typically 20-30 minutes, or up to an hour.

 Please contact the office directly (702-765-4965) for up-to-date information regarding our fees.

-Your information is held in the strictest confidence.
-HIPPA, state, and federal privacy laws govern the communication between you and your health care provider.
+At Life Bridge Kids, your information is held in the strictest confidence.
+HIPPA, state, and federal privacy laws govern the communication between you and your health care provider, protecting your privacy.
 We may not share your private information with anyone for any reason.
 The only exceptions come as a result of one or more of the following scenarios: